MPoL-dev/visread/docs/installation.md

 and use the visread casa-based routines to help export the visibilities from the measurement set to a common data format, like `.npy` or `.asdf`.
 Then, transfer this data file to your primary environment.

-Then, in your primary environment, install
+In your primary environment, install

 ```
 pip install visread
 ```

-(without the CASA dependency).
-This enables you to use the data visualization features of visread.
+(without the CASA dependency), so that you can use the data visualization features of visread.

-### Case 2
+### Pattern 2

 You are able to install Modular CASA into your primary computing environment.
 In this case, simply install